Mohican State Park: Naturalist programs

 From Memorial Day Weekend through the Sunday of Labor Day Weekend, the park offers daily naturalist activities for its camping and cottage visitors as well as the general public.
 Activities include movies at the Class A Campground amphitheater on weekends, nature hikes, family games, and grist mill tours.
 In addition, the Junior Naturalist program is offered for kids from ages 7 through 14.
 A restored cabin served as the park Nature Center and was located in the Class A Campground.
 It was moved to the space where the game room used to reside.

 Camping

-There are three separate camping areas at Mohican State Park: the Class A Campground, the Class B Campground, and the Group Camp Area.
+In addition to the 10 remote "park and pack" single campsites, there are three separate camping areas at Mohican State Park: the Class A Campground, the Class B Campground, and the Group Camp Area.
+Several types of cabins are located near the Class A Campground.
 There is also the Mohican Resort and Conference Center, built in 1974 and operated by Xanterra Parks and Resorts.